 2A Use of estimates

 Estimates and underlying assumptions are reviewed on an ongoing basis.
-Revision to accounting estimates are recognized prospectively.
+Revision to accounting estimates are recognised prospectively.

-Assumptions and estimation uncertainties that have a significant risk of resulting in a material adjustment in the year ended 31 March 2024 are as follows:
+Assumptions and estimation uncertainties that have a significant risk of resulting in a material adjustment in the year ended 31 March 2025 are as

 Measurement of fair values